SlumberDemon/SlumberDemon/README.md

 -------------------

-Hi, I make random stuff, mostly in python most of my good projects are private but the pins also have some "good" projects
+Hi, I make random stuff, mostly in python most of my good projects are private but the pins also have some "good" projects.
+Also below is a link to some more projects which are/aren't coding related

 ---- Projects -----